The Magic Lantern Society is proud to support original work on the magic lantern, lantern slides and optical projection with two annual awards.

 - Entry is open to both members and non-members of the Magic Lantern Society, from all backgrounds, with or without affiliation to any academic institution.

-- Revised versions of existing works or projects may be submitted, although the awards are not primarily intended to recognise or reward work completed or published more than a year before the closing date.
+- Existing works or projects may be submitted, although the awards are not primarily intended to recognise or reward work completed or published more than a year before the closing date.
 Ongoing projects and work in progress, if expected to be finished within six months after the closing date, would be welcome.

 - The judges will be looking for originality, practicality and relevance to the field.
 All submissions must be made in English, but don't worry if this is not your first language.
 The judges will assess the quality and appeal of your ideas rather than your written English.